matprime/meme-of-the-day-dApp/README.md

-# Meme of the Day dApp -- For Fantom/Opera blockchain
+# Meme of the Day dApp -- For Fantom Protocol & Opera Blockchain

 Upload your meme, vote and comment on other memes, discover top memes with this dApp.